 | 10-employee cost | ~$109-400/mo | ~$99-179/mo | ~$115-400/mo |

 Winner: Gusto for pricing transparency.
-ADP and Paychex both require custom quotes, making it harder to compare costs upfront.
+ADP and Paychex both require custom quotes, which makes it harder to compare costs upfront.
 For businesses with fewer than 10 employees, Gusto’s total cost is competitive despite the higher per-employee rate.

 1. Gusto

-Overview: Gusto is the most popular payroll choice for small businesses thanks to its modern interface, transparent pricing, and built-in benefits administration.
-It acts as a benefits broker in many states, helping businesses find and compare health, dental, 401(k), and HSA plans at no extra cost.
+Gusto is the most popular payroll choice for small businesses, built on transparent pricing and built-in benefits administration.
+It works as a benefits broker in many states, helping businesses find and compare health, dental, 401(k), and HSA plans at no extra cost.
 All pricing is published on its website with no quotes or contracts required.

-Core payroll: Unlimited runs on all plans with automatic wage, tax, and deduction calculations.
+Core payroll covers unlimited runs on all plans with automatic wage, tax, and deduction calculations.
 Supports weekly, biweekly, semimonthly, and monthly pay schedules.
 Direct deposit in two business days (next-day on Plus, same-day on Premium).
 Full-service tax filing in all 50 states including local taxes, with penalty protection for Gusto errors.
-W-2 and 1099 forms generated and filed automatically.
-Covers both W-2 employees and 1099 contractors in the same system.
+W-2 and 1099 forms are generated and filed automatically.
+W-2 employees and 1099 contractors are managed in the same system.

-HR tools: Employee onboarding, document management, time-off tracking, org charts, and performance review templates.
+HR tools include employee onboarding, document management, time-off tracking, org charts, and performance review templates.
 Premium adds certified HR advisor access and custom workflow support.
 Benefits administration is included without add-on fees — covering health insurance, dental, vision, 401(k), HSA, FSA, commuter benefits, and life insurance with automatic deduction management and open enrollment support.

 Verdict: Best overall for businesses with 1-100 employees wanting modern, comprehensive payroll with built-in benefits and no contract.